-One of them is a Blue tit (pimpelmeesje) and while I was wallpapering I remembered that as an eight year old girl I did a presentation in school on the Blue tit.
-Life has a funny way of bringing memories that were lost back again, doesn’t it.
+One of them is a Blue tit (In Dutch he is called a Pimpelmeesje) and while I was wallpapering I remembered that as an eight year old girl I did a presentation in school on the Blue tit.
+Life has a funny way of bringing back memories that were lost, doesn’t it.

 I couldn’t be more happy with how this DIY wardrobe makeover project turned out.
 This wardrobe is the star of my bedroom now.
 And I am sure I will get so much use out of her.